Hotel Spotlight

 This Place Is Perfect For: Eccentric design enthusiasts.
 Couples who swoon over Southern glamour.
 Seekers of the innate mysteries of New Orleans.

-On Site: The first floor guest-exclusive Living Room is a welcome contrast to the airy guest rooms with richly-colorful lounge anchored by a Christopher Farr x Shamshiri rug in golden tiger stripes with a honor bar from 12:30pm to midnight and nightly wine and cheese.
-Spend time perusing the hallways and discrete corners to discover NOLA's beloved motifs (alligators, serpents, magnolia trees, and the crescent moon) disguised in the artwork by local artist Rebecca Rebouché.
+On Site: The guests-only Living Room on the first floor is a vibrant contrast to the elegant guest rooms: a richly-colorful lounge anchored by a Christopher Farr x Studio Shamshiri rug in golden tiger stripes.
+The honor bar is very please-help-yourself from 12:30 p.m. to midnight; wine, cheese, charcuterie, and fruit are served every night from 6 until 8.
+Take your time walking through the hallways and discrete corners to discover beloved NOLA motifs (like alligators, serpents, magnolia trees, and the crescent moon) disguised in the artwork by local artist Rebecca Rebouché.

-Food + Drink: For those who believe breakfast is the most important meal of the day, the hotel designed a fittingly embellished and expansive Breakfast Room, also exclusive to hotel guests, with a bountiful buffet (from 6:30 a.m. to 11 a.m.) served on large marble slabs.
+Food + Drink: Guests who believe breakfast is the most important meal of the day will love the embellished and expansive Breakfast Room and the a la carte options — also exclusive to hotel guests.
 A private dining room is available to reserve for dinner parties and special events.
 For casual lunch and dinner, guests receive priority reservations at the Ace Hotel's Josephine Estelle (Italian-meets-the-South) and Seaworthy (fruits of the sea and fancy cocktails).

-Bar Marilou is the newly-debuted sexy and spiritual sanctuary for craft cocktails (in three sizes) mixed by Quixotic Projects — the team behind beloved Paris bars Les Grands Verres, Candelaria, Le Mary Celeste, and Hero.
-Muddling French elegance and Caribbean heat, the team befittingly redesigned the former Annex library with antique curiosities, rich romantic red walls, and floor-to-ceiling bookshelves — also very Wes Anderson.
+Bar Marilou is a sexy and spiritual boite that serves craft cocktails in three sizes mixed by Quixotic Projects — the team behind beloved Paris bars Les Grands Verres, Candelaria, Le Mary Celeste, and Hero.
+Muddling French elegance and Caribbean heat, the team redesigned the former Annex library with antique curiosities, rich romantic red walls, and floor-to-ceiling bookshelves — also very Wes Anderson.

-If you're looking for a more intimate setting — and you can keep a secret — one particular bookcase wall revolves at the bartenders discretion, giving way to a guest-only 12-seating salon with cocktails served from behind a painting.
+If you're looking for a more intimate setting — and you can keep a secret — one particular bookcase wall revolves at the bartenders' discretion, giving way to a guest-only, 12-seat salon with cocktails served from behind a painting.
 See if you can catch a glimpse.

 What to Do Nearby